 How do I prepare for an ultrasound?

 How you prepare for an ultrasound depends on the part of your body that needs testing.
 In some cases, you don’t need to prepare.
-You may be asked not to eat or drink for up to 12 hours before the test, or you may need to drink up to six glasses of water two hours before the test.
+Other times, you may be asked not to eat or drink for up to 12 hours before the test, or you may need to drink up to six glasses of water two hours before the test.

-If the US will be placed rectally for a prostate biopsy, you may need to clear the bowel of stool.
-If the scope will be inserted either endoscopically (through the mouth and esophagus) or bronchoscopically (into the lungs), you will be asked to fast (not eat) to prepare for the sedation medications that will be used.
+If the US will be placed rectally for a prostate biopsy, you may need to clear stool from your bowel.
+If the scope will be inserted either endoscopically (through the mouth and esophagus) or bronchoscopically (into the lungs), you will be asked to fast (not eat) to prepare for the sedation medications.

-Your provider will give you instructions as to how to prepare for your US.
+Your provider will give you instructions on how to prepare for your US.

 How is this test done?

-You may be asked to put on a hospital gown.
-In which position you lie on the table depends on the part of your body being looked at.
-A gel will be applied to the skin to allow the probe to make better contact with the skin.
-The technician will then place a transducer or probe on the skin above the area being looked at.
-The probe produces sound waves that travel into the tissue and then reflect off tissues within the body and return to the probe.
+You will likely be asked to put on a hospital gown.
+The position you will lie in on the table depends on the part of your body being looked at.
+Gel will be placed on your skin to allow the probe to make better contact with your skin.
+The technician will then place a transducer or probe on your skin above the area being looked at.
+The probe makes sound waves that travel into the tissue and then reflect off tissues inside your body and return to the probe.

-The test is non-invasive and usually painless.
-It only takes 15-30 minutes to complete, depending on the size and complexity of the area being looked at.
+The test may cause discomfort in some cases but not pain.
+It only takes 20-40 minutes to complete, depending on the size of the area being looked at.

 How do I get the results of my ultrasound?

-The radiologist writes a report for the provider who ordered the ultrasound.
-The report provides information about the patient and the reason for the test.
+The radiologist (a doctor who specializes in medical imaging) writes a report for your healthcare provider who ordered the ultrasound.
 The report will give both normal and abnormal findings.
 Your provider will be able to discuss your results with you.